Labeeb1234/amr/README.md

 ## Simulation
 - **Simulation Software**:
   - The automated simulation was performed using **NVIDIA IsaacSim** to test the AMR's capabilities in a controlled virtual environment.
+  - The simulation was done using ROS2-NAV2 stack using NavFn Global Planner and DWB local planner/controller for the path planning, the environment used was a standard warehouse environment found in the ISAAC_NUCLEUS_DIRECTORY
   - **Demo**:
     - *Add the GIF demo here to showcase the simulation*:
       <div align="center">